JuliaLang/julia/doc/src/manual/noteworthy-differences.md

     * Use `import SomePkg: SubModule.SubSubmodule` (Julia) to access package submodules.
   * **Directory-based package repositories** (Julia) can be made available by adding repository paths to the `Base.LOAD_PATH` array.
-    * By default, Julia also treats the current working directory as a type of "package repository".
     * Packages from directory-based repositories do not require the `pkg> add` tool prior to being loaded with `import` or `using`.
 They are simply available to the project.
     * Directory-based package repositories are the **quickest solution** to developping local